HIGH SCHOOL

 Science: Biology

-Literature: Candide, Frankenstein, Macbeth, Return of the King, Tale of Two Cities, Modern European Short Stories, Animal Farm and others.
+Literature: Early Modern (16th -19th C).
+Candide, Frankenstein, Macbeth, Return of the King, Tale of Two Cities, Modern European Short Stories, Animal Farm, and others.

 Science: Chemistry

-Literature: Ancients, Bhagavad Gita, Confucius Analects, Iliad, Antigone, Oedipus the King, and others.
+Literature: Ancient Civilization: Bhagavad Gita, Confucius Analects, Iliad, Antigone, Oedipus the King, and others.

 • Bible: Ethics and Apologetics

-Science: Optional additional science for Honors Diploma or as Elective
+Science: Optional additional science for Honors Diploma or as an Elective

 Ready to learn more?